people-os/support-shift-scheduler/README.md

 ### Running the scheduling algorithm

-From within the relevant `./logs-<start-date>`  directory (or `./logs-example` if you are using the example data), launch the solver with
+From within the relevant `./logs-<start-date>`  directory (or `./logs-example` if you are using the example data), launch the solver with:

 ```bash
 $ python3 ../algo-core/ortools_solver.py --input support-shift-scheduler-input.json